Valley of the Fallen

 The monument precinct covers over 3360 acre of Mediterranean woodlands and granite boulders on the Sierra de Guadarrama hills, more than 900 m above sea level and includes a basilica, a Benedictine abbey, a guest house, the Valley, and the Juanelos—four cylindrical monoliths dating from the 16th century.
 The most prominent feature of the monument is the towering 150 m Christian cross, the tallest such cross in the world, erected over a granite outcrop 150 metres over the basilica esplanade and visible from over 30 km away.
 Work started in 1940 and took over eighteen years to complete, with the monument being officially inaugurated on 1 April 1959.
 According to the official ledger, the cost of the construction totalled 1,159 million pesetas, funded through national lottery draws and donations.
 Some of the labourers were prisoners who traded their labour for a reduction in time served.

-The complex is owned and operated by the Patrimonio Nacional, the Spanish governmental heritage agency, and ranked as the third most visited monument of the Patrimonio Nacional in 2009.
-The Spanish social democrat government closed the complex to visitors at the end of 2009, citing safety reasons connected to restoration on the façade.
-The decision was controversial, as the closure was attributed by some people to the Historical Memory Law enacted during José Luis Rodríguez Zapatero's premiership, and there were claims that the Benedictine community was being persecuted.
-The works include the Pietà sculpture prominently featured at the entrance of the crypt, using hammers and heavy machinery.
+The complex is owned and operated by the Patrimonio Nacional, the Spanish governmental heritage agency, and has long been one of the agency's most visited attractions.
+Since the Spanish transition to democracy, the monument has been the subject of significant debate due to its connections to the Franco dictatorship.
+The monument was controversially closed to visitors in 2009 under the government of José Luis Rodríguez Zapatero.
+It was reopened under Mariano Rajoy's government in 2012.
+Since the election of Pedro Sánchez in 2018, the Spanish government has sought to redefine the monument as a "place of democratic memory".
+While the government failed to expel the Benedictine community resident at the complex, it announced major changes to the complex, including the addition of an interpretation center, in 2025.